Public Value Atlas 2017:

 In comparison to 2014, the 2015 list of the familiarity inquiry also included the 50 most valuable international brands (Brand Finance study).
 In addition, the list was expanded with the ten biggest Swiss family-owned enterprises and aid agencies for development cooperation (aidrating.ch) ― measured according to turnover ― as well as the media houses with the largest reach in the German-speaking part of Switzerland and public sector associations and organizations (e.g., Spitex, TCS, Rega, Bundesamt für Polizei (Federal Police Office)).

 Only the best known companies and organizations are included in the main survey.
-In order to identify these, we conducted a preliminary investigation by asking persons living in the German-speaking part of Switzerland to evaluate the largest and most important companies in Switzerland in sequence of their familiarity with these companies.
-In 2015, a total of 465 persons (min. of 200 evaluations per (inter-)national organization, min.
-50 evaluations per cantonal organization in the Canton of St.Gallen) participated in the familiarity inquiry, and a total of 800 persons in 2014.
+In order to identify these, we conducted a preliminary investigation by asking persons living in Switzerland to evaluate the largest and most important companies in Switzerland in sequence of their familiarity with these companies.
+In 2017, a total of 501 persons were included in the preliminary investigation (250 evaluations per organization).
+In 2015, a total of 465 persons participated in the familiarity inquiry, and a total of 800 persons in 2014.

 Public Value Atlas 2015: The anonymous survey took place over a four-week period in June/July 2015.